Update: December 2025

 Quick Comparison

-REALTOR® pre-offer check High-level review of listing docs, disclosures, basic records, visible red flags Before you submit an offer, to shape conditions, timing, and price Not a legal title search.
+REALTOR® pre-offer check High-level review of listing documents, disclosures, basic records, and visible red flags Before you submit an offer to shape conditions, timing, and price Not a legal title search.
 No registry instrument review

-Lawyer’s title search Ownership, registered encumbrances, easements, tax or utility arrears, instrument review Before closing, to identify and resolve defects so funds can be released Doesn’t insure unknown or future issues
+Lawyer’s title search Ownership, encumbrances, easements, arrears, and full instrument review Before closing, to identify and resolve defects so funds can be released Doesn’t insure unknown or future issues

-Title insurance Certain losses from title fraud, some survey defects, defined off-title risks At and after closing, for risks that are hard to detect Policy-specific coverage with exclusions and limits
+Title insurance Certain losses from title fraud, some survey defects, and defined off-title risks At and after closing, for risks that are difficult or impossible to detect Coverage depends on policy wording and exclusions

 Typical Timing and Costs